weahb-bockarie/alx-low_level_programming/README.md

-I can do all things
+ i can do all things